yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/routing_common.md

 * Enables FIPS-compatible cipher suites only
 * Explicitly blocks cipher suites that require SSLv3 or lower
-* Forces the use of TLSv1.2 only
+* Forces the use of TLS v1.2 and TLS v1.3 protocols
 * Forbids unauthenticated cipher suites

 ### Configure authentication settings